Current intensity is the electrical charge that passes through a section of the conductor per second.

-The galvanometer is the instrument used to measure the intensity of the electric current.
-For a correct measurement, the galvanometer must be placed in series with the conductor whose intensity is to be measured.
+The intensity of an electric current is measured with the galvanometer.
+For a correct measurement, the galvanometer must be placed in series with the electrical conductor whose intensity is to be measured.

 The unit of measurement for intensity is Ampere A in the International System of Units.
 If the galvanometer is calibrated in amps it is called an ammeter.

 Amps should not be confused with amp-hours.
 The ampere-hour is a unit that measures the amount of electrical charge that flows through a storage device if it supplies a current of 1 ampere for 1 hour.
 An ampere-hour equals 3,600 coulombs.

 Imagine two ends of the same conductor.
 Each end is subjected to a different electric field.
 Electric fields have a different electric potential.
 Due to this potential difference, the electrons present in the conductor experience attractive and repulsive forces.
 These electrical forces cause the free electrons to move.

 The movement of these electrical charges is carried out with a certain speed.
 We consider any section located at a point between the two extremes.
 A certain number of electrons per second will pass through this section.
 Which is the same: a certain amount of electricity per second.

 That amount of electricity per second is called the intensity of the electric current expressed in amps.

 Two types of electric current can exist in an electrical circuit :

 What is the difference between current intensity and voltage?